Blueberries are in season, and I love to bake with these juicy summer berries, which simply burst with flavor when added to rich scones.

 - From the moment the wet ingredients hit the dry, work as quickly as you can.

-- Place the scones close together on the baking tray to encourage rising not spreading.
+- Place the scones close together on the prepared baking sheet or baking tray to encourage rising not spreading.

 - Never let the uncooked scones stand unbaked.
 Get them into the oven as quickly as possible since raising agents start their magical work the moment they meet the first drop of liquid.